el-bob-o/FFXIAddons-1/GearSwap/libs/HasteTracker/README.md

 # HasteTracker
+1.0.3
+- Fixed hastega and hastega II from Garuda

 1.0.2
 - Fixed the check to see if any spells were still being cast.
 Can't use # operator for non-contiguous tables!